• Skip to primary navigation

 Ingredients

-• 2 Tablespoons spiced rum e. g.
-Kirkland spiced rum or Austrian Stroh 54
+- 2 Tablespoons spiced rum e. g.
+Kirkland spiced rum from Costco or Austrian Stroh 54

 Instructions

-• Rinse and drain the plums.
-Halve them and remove the stone.
-Cut the plum halves in half once more, this will give you quartered plums.
+- Rinse and drain 2 pounds fresh plums.
+Halve them and remove the pits.
+Then cut each half in half again, resulting in quartered plums.

-• Place the plum quarters in a large, wide saucepan.
-Pour a little water over them; about a quarter of a cup is enough.
+- Place the plum quarters in a large, wide saucepan.
+Add about a quarter of a cup of water, just enough to moisten them.

-• Turn the stove on to medium-high heat and cover with a lid.
-Soon the plums will start cooking.
-The added water will encourage the fresh fruit to release its juices and not burn.
+- Turn the stove to medium-high heat and cover the saucepan with a lid.
+Soon, the plums will begin to cook.
+The added water will help the fresh fruit release its juices and prevent them from burning.

-• Reduce the heat to low, remove the lid, and allow the plums to simmer until they form a thick liquid sauce with fruit chunks.
-This will take approximately 20 minutes.
-From time to time, give it a good stir with a long-handled wooden spoon.
+- Reduce the heat to low, remove the lid, and let the plums simmer until they form a thick, chunky sauce.
+This process will take about 20 minutes.
+Stir occasionally with a long-handled wooden spoon to ensure even cooking.

-• Cook for another 20 minutes.
-The liquid will evaporate, and the klevela will thicken slightly, but the fruit pieces will remain visible.
+- Continue cooking for another 20 minutes.
+The liquid will evaporate, and the klevela will thicken slightly, while the fruit pieces will still remain visible.

-• Prepare jars with screw caps.
-Wash them thoroughly in the dishwasher or by hand in hot soapy water.
-Rinse the jars well and set them aside to dry.
+- Prepare jars with screw caps by washing them thoroughly in the dishwasher or by hand with hot, soapy water.
+Rinse the jars well and set them aside to dry completely.

-• Using a ladle, carefully pour the hot plum mixture into clean, still warm jars.
-Wipe the rim of the jar to keep it clean.
-Place the jar's lid on top, tighten it, and turn it upside down.
-Leave to cool completely.
+- Using a ladle, carefully pour the hot plum mixture into the clean, still warm jars.
+Wipe the rim of each jar to ensure it is clean, then place the lid on top and tighten it.
+Turn the jars upside down and leave them to cool completely.

 Notes